rwaldron/johnny-five/README.md

 - Click the "Upload" button.

 If the upload was successful, the board is now prepared and you can close the Arduino IDE.

+For non-Arduino projects, each IO Plugin's repo will provide its own platform specific setup instructions.

 ## Hey you, here's Johnny!